t-hullis/milestone-project-heritage-housing-issues/README.md

 - Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open Source site
-- The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
-* In case you would like to thank the peopl